Do It Yourself Hardwood Floors - Easy, Hard? Explained

 Yes, you will have the sore knees syndrome depending on how large the project is.
 Another tidbit about most of the thinner parquet are the tools used.
 Jig, and table saws may work, but we've found them to actually be dangerous as the small parquet fingers when cut have a tendency to fly anywhere.
 This is where a band saw works best.
 Band saws have slower RPM speeds and you can actually make finer cuts, but does take practice.

 Another favorite amongst the more discriminating buyer crowd.
 These installations can be intimidating in that layout and alignment is critical and should only be considered by experienced professionals.
-Herringbone is often glued direct, but some solid hardwoods are installed by the nail or staple method to wood subfloors.
+Herringbone is often glued direct, but some solid hardwoods are installed by the nailing method to wood subfloors.

 Borders And Medallions?